ppillot/libmol/README.md

 - Files :
   - handle mega files
 - Errors/warnings : send messages
-  - when file could not be uploaded
+  - when file could not be loaded
   - when network is not available --> online/offline api
 - Commandes :
   - add/remove labels